 An image of a serene, moonlit bedroom where a slumbering figure is surrounded by ethereal wisps of dreams escaping from a glass of milk, delicately intertwining with the moonlight pouring in through the window

-Have you ever wondered why drinking milk gives me such vivid dreams?
+I have ever thought about why drinking milk gives me such vivid dreams?

 It’s like stepping into a captivating dream world every night, filled with adventures and emotions that I never thought possible.
 But what exactly is behind this phenomenon?